 4 Of The Hardest Ab Exercises Known To Man

-Most guys who work out want impressive abs.
+Most people who work out want impressive abs.

-In fact, if you ask most guys, it is probably the muscle group that they are most concerned about…
+In fact, if you ask most people, it is probably the muscle group that they are most concerned about…

 Now most of you already know the typical, run-of-the-mill ab exercises; you know, the ones that have been plastered across every major fitness magazine for the last 2 decades.